Microwave89/createuserprocess/README.md

 In the main.c file there are 3 examples for successfully calling NtCreateUserProcess with the very minimum of information supplied. forkProcess() shows how to fork, createStandardProcess shows how to launch an arbitrary (native) non-protected process, and createProtectedProcess takes both a PsProtectedSignerXxx as well as a PsProtectedTypeXxx value and attempts to create a protected process with the specified protection options.
 Note that in all examples the process is created suspended.

 The three examples do not rely on any imports but NtCreateUserProcess and NtTerminateProcess.
 Both of them are pure system service calls and thus can be described with solely a NT syscall number.
-They are merged in a single example entirely implemented in main().
+The examples are merged in a single example entirely implemented in main().
 Function of combined example is as follows:
 - If the executable is started it first forks itself and exits.
 - Then the clone senses that it has been forked and does not further attempt to fork itself but continues execution.